 - Family history of specific genetic disorders:

 At CRM, Next Generation Sequencing (NGS) is exclusively used to screen for all 23 pairs of chromosomes.
 First, the whole genome is amplified from biopsied specimens.
 A library of each specimen with all pieces of amplified is prepared.
 The DNA sequences are determined in a NGS machine.
 Then, the data is imported to be evaluated by advanced analytic software against a known normal control.
 NGS has the capability to detect whole chromosome aneuploidy as well as large segments of duplications and deletions of chromosomes.
-(Figure Below) Furthermore, NGS may provide some information on mosaicism in the biopsied sample.
+(Figure Below) Furthermore, NGS may provide some information on mosaicism in the biopsied sample, allowing prioritization of embryos for transfer.

 Normal 46,XX and 46,XY identified by Next Generation Sequencing